 The power of the Gospel story is brought to life in this one-man dramatization of the life and death of Jesus the Christ as told by Mark.
 The audience is transported back in time to be with Jesus on the dusty road of Palestine

 and on the shores of the Sea of Galilee.
 Listeners will come away with a sense of not having ever heard these familiar stories before.
-Proceeds from this event will go to support the Thomas Merton Reading Room, located in the
+Proceeds from this event will go to support the Thomas Merton Reading Room, located

 Angus Stuart, Rector of St. Francis-in-the Wood in West Vancouver, began by telling the story of Christ's arrest, trail and crucifixion from memory on Palm Sunday in 2007.
 Then he was inspired to memorize the whole of Mark's Gospel.
 The effect is dramatic!

 Masters of the Soul and of the Cosmos: Thomas Merton and Thomas Berry in Dialogue on Healing the Self / the Earth

 July 18 - 22, 2011, 2:00 - 5:00 pm

 Co-sponsored with the Thomas Merton Society of Canada

 DR. KATHLEEN DEIGNAN, CND